History of: The ToteKatrina Rose Ellis

 Fast-forward to the latter end of the 20th Century and we find the contemporary meaning for the word Tote as more of an umbrella term for a bag that not only functions like one of the original ice bags, but also bears a visual resemblance to the classic.

 A Mackenzie Tote bag is also available in a variety of colours, but unlike the canvas original, our bags are always crafted out of soft Italian leather hide and complemented with a suede velour lining.
-Our design features a top press stud closure and can be made in four different sizes, from extra small to large.
+Our design features a top press stud closure and can be made in five different sizes, from tiny to large.
 The hide leather of our totes gain character from wear, slowly giving your bag a beautiful and distinctive worn charm.

 So, just like the concept of the L.L Bean Ice bag, our Tote designs stand the test of time, not just through style, but in their bespoke and handcrafted manufacture.